SR-CLD: Spatially Resolved Chord Length Distributions for Statistical Description and Visualization of Non-uniform Microstructures: Introduction

-The intercept, or {\it{chord}}, is another size metric used in statistical microstructure analysis for both equiaxed and non-equiaxed constituents.
-A chord is a line segment completely contained within a microstructure constituent (see $l_i$ in \Cref{fig:explanation}a).
-The advantage of the chord is that it can be defined and measured for constituents with arbitrarily complex shapes without the underlying approximation to a circle, ellipse, or any other idealized shape.
-Chords are further advantageous in the context of microstructure--property relationships because chord lengths are directly relevant to transport properties in heterogeneous materials \cite{Torquato1993,Roberts1999} and properties dictated by free paths in the microstructure, e.g., slip resistance related to the dislocation free path between grain boundaries \cite{Adams2012,Fromm2009,Sun2012}.
+The intercept, or {\it{chord}}, is another size metric used in statistical microstructure analysis for both equiaxed and non-equiaxed constituents \cite{hilliard2003stereology, underwood1969stereology,underwood1970quantitative, russ2012practical, abrams1971grain}.
+A chord is a line segment completely contained within a microstructure constituent (see \Cref{fig:explanation}(a)).
+The chord has the following advantages.
+First, chords can be uniquely defined and measured for constituents of arbitrarily complex shapes (and independent of their convexity or concavity \cite{underwood1969stereology}) without approximating them to a circle, ellipse, or any other idealized shape.
+Second, multiple important and 3D microstructure descriptors (surface area per unit volume, ASTM grain size) are directly related to the mean chord using stereological relationships \cite{underwood1969stereology}.
+Finally, chord lengths are relevant to transport, optical, and other properties in heterogeneous materials \cite{Torquato1993,malinka2014light,Roberts1999} and properties dictated by free paths in the microstructure, e.g., slip resistance related to the dislocation free path between grain boundaries \cite{Adams2012,Fromm2009,Sun2012}.

-In standardized practice, chords are sampled using test lines or other simple test objects (e.g., circles) \cite{astm-e112}.
-To this end, one randomly overlays test lines (circles, or other objects) with the microstructure map and then identifies intersections with the boundaries of the constituents of interest.
-Chord lengths can be then estimated from the number of intersections per test line of a known length \cite{astm-e112}.
-Upon sampling, the mean chord length value can be obtained and reported either directly or, in the case of grain size analysis, converted to an average size using standardized tables \cite{astm-e112}.
-Some aspects of these standardized protocols of chord length analysis arise from the historical origins of manual measurements in non-digital micrographs.
+In standardized practice, chords are sampled using test lines (also known as linear probes \cite{hilliard2003stereology}) or other simple test objects (e.g., circles) \cite{astm-e112}.
+To this end, one randomly (or systematically) overlays a test line (or a set of test lines) with the microstructure map and then identifies intersections with the constituents of interest or their boundaries \cite{astm-e112}.
+Chord lengths can be then estimated from the number of intersections per test line of a known length \cite{astm-e112,hilliard2003stereology, underwood1969stereology,underwood1970quantitative, russ2012practical}.
+Upon sampling, the mean chord length can be obtained and reported either directly as a lineal measure of the constituents size \cite{underwood1969stereology} or, in the case of grain analysis, converted to the ASTM grain size using standardized tables or using stereological relationships the tables are based on \cite{hilliard2003stereology,underwood1969stereology,underwood1970quantitative, russ2012practical}.